 Since writing a whole lot of things about bathroom mirrors the other day in my post about the top 6 bathroom design mistakes, I thought I do a little more reflecting on mirrors in general and share with you some decorating tips on how to choose the perfect mirror for your space.
 That way I will make it easier for you to make better design choices.

-Hence, a decorative mirror is a fantastic tool to have in your home decor arsenal for it defines and accentuates, but moreover it can “correct” some shortcomings of a space with its poise and style.
+Hence, a decorative mirror is a fantastic tool to have in your home decor arsenal for it defines and accentuates.
+Moreover it can “correct” some shortcomings of a space with its poise and style.
 Therefore, I believe that it deserves your attention in order to get it right.

 Since, mirrors vary in size, shape and ultimately style, I will try to give you some decorating tips to help you make the best choice.
-So grab yourself your favorite drink and sit back to read and take notes if you so feel the need to.
+So grab yourself your favorite drink and sit back to read.
+Do take notes if you feel the need to.

 The size of any mirror is directly related to its impact in a room.
 If a mirror is large enough, then it will stand out and add that wanted element of interest.
 If however, it is as big as the entire wall, then it becomes “lost.”